-- 9. Remove the RAID cache DIMM from the RAID controller: - a.
-Open the retaining clip on each end of the RAID cache DIMM connector.
-Figure 51 shows the cache DIMM that you will replace.
+- 9. Remove the DIMM from the RAID controller: - a.
+Open the retaining clip on each end of the DIMM connector.
+Figure 51 shows the cache and system DIMMs.

 Figure 51.
-Removing the RAID cache DIMM
+Cache and system DIMM locations

 - b.
-Remove the cache DIMM. - c.
-Touch the static-protective package that contains the new RAID cache DIMM to any unpainted metal surface on the storage subsystem.
+Remove the DIMM. - c.
+Touch the static-protective package that contains the new DIMM to any unpainted metal surface on the storage subsystem.
 Then, remove the DIMM from the package. - d.
 Angle the DIMM so that the DIMM keys align correctly with the slot.